Skip to content

 This extension now uses clangd to provide state-of-the-art IntelliSense, code completion, and navigation for MQL4/5.

 • Why clangd?
-It provides faster, more accurate semantic analysis and better support for complex MQL projects compared to the default Microsoft C++ engine.
+Faster, more accurate semantic analysis than the default Microsoft C++ engine — especially for complex MQL projects.

-• Automatic Configuration: When you run the "MQL: Create configuration" command, the extension automatically configures clangd with the correct include paths and compiler flags for your MQL version (MQL4 or MQL5). clangd is automatically restarted after configuration to immediately apply the new settings.
+• Automatic Configuration: Run "MQL: Create configuration" to set up the correct include paths and compiler flags for your MQL version. clangd restarts automatically to apply the new settings.

 1. Installation: